 Then came the election and Clinton’s stunning loss.
 It wasn’t long before I began to notice a pattern of conversation among my Asian friends.

 “My father voted for Trump,” one told me quietly.

-“My dad said he agreed with his policies,” another said in a hushed whisper one night, over beef tendon soup at Seoul Soulangtang in Allston, Massachusetts.
+“My dad said he agreed with his policies,” another said in a hushed whisper one night, over beef tendon soup at a Korean restaurant in Allston.